 - Touchet Eastside piping, savings in trust water of 1,800 acre-feet

-- Gardena Farms Irrigation District South Lateral piping, 1,700 acre-feet to be trusted
+- Gardena Farms Irrigation District South Lateral piping, savings in trust water of 1,700 acre-feet

 - Small farms efficiency, 25 system upgrades for water savings of 1.62 cubic feet per second

 With new piping, every drop of conveyance water reaches the intended crops.
 In addition, on-demand irrigation water in a closed system offers the ability to manage water use and increase efficiency.
-Our project partners include the irrigators of Walla Walla County and funding from Washington Department of Ecology, Bonneville Power Administration, the Washington Conservation Commission, and others. (see Links)
+Read more about the extensive Gardena South Lateral Piping project under Projects.
+To view the completion report for the District’s first piping project, completed in 2002, click here: Final Report For GFID #13 – Riggs Road-Bennington-Huesby Piping Project Our project partners include the irrigators of Walla Walla County and funding from Washington Department of Ecology, Bonneville Power Administration, the Washington Conservation Commission, and others. (see Links)